marcusgia2505/classsExGameInstructions/docs/Run.rst

 .. image:: _static/Addplayer.PNG
     :alt:  300px

 For every test participant a new tab in your browser will open.
 The tab for a test participant replicates the fully functional interface for a real participant.
-This enable you to make test sessions which is especially useful when you develope your own games.
+This enable you to make test sessions which is especially useful when you develop your own games.
 If you want to open multiple test participants just hold the Crtl-Button and click on the icon multiple times.

 Logout
 ------

 There is no (visible) logout button for participants.
-This is done in order to keep participants in the game and that they cannot logout accidently.
+This is done in order to keep participants in the game and that they cannot logout accidentally.

 If you want to log out a participant (e.g. in case of a problem), click on the classEx logo on the participant's device.
 This displays a logout button.

 As a lecturer you can log out all participants that are currently logged in to your course by going into your :ref:`Organize:Course data` and by clicking on the button below.
-This will logout all participants immediatly.
+This will logout all participants immediately.
 This may be necessary if you run to lectures in a row and do not want to have the participants from the first lecture in the second one.

 .. image:: _static/Bigredbutton.PNG
     :alt:  300px